Persimmon Fruit Benefits

 Aside from cranberries, citrus and pomegranates, winter’s hardly the time we associate with feasting on delicious fresh fruit.
-Imagine my delight, then, when this fall I discovered my newest passion: persimmons.
-The fuzzy type.
-Yes, I’d heard of them before.
-But not till this year did I actually try one.
-I bought it and I parked it on my counter.
-I let ripen.
+Imagine my delight, then, when I discovered persimmons.
 The persimmon, when properly ripe, actually looks overripe, and feels extremely soft to the touch.
 I thought perhaps I’d let it go too far.
 But…Mmmm…like the best Scottish marmalade you ever tasted.

-The persimmon is an adult fruit.
-A grownup fruit.
-Far from the simple, sweet taste of, say, the common supermarket Red Delicious strain of apple, the persimmon offers a flavor that’s rich, complex, even a little dark—rather in the way that an apricot is a little ‘darker’ than a peach.
+The persimmon offers a flavor that’s rich, complex, even a little dark—rather in the way that an apricot is a little ‘darker’ than a peach.
 And truly, rivetingly delicious.

 My favorite way to eat them: I prepare a nut cheese and then place pieces of a ripe persimmon on top.
 And, right now, persimmons are also my favorite green smoothie addition.